MostafaNouh0011/BikeBuyers_DataAnalysis_ExcelProject/README.md

-# BikeBuyers_DataAnalysis_ExcelProject
+# BikeBuyers Data Analysis Excel Project

-This Excel project is dedicated to data analysis, focusing on cleaning the "Bike Buyers" dataset and creating a dynamic dashboard to visualize insights effectively.
+Welcome to the BikeBuyers Data Analysis Excel Project!
+This project is designed for in-depth data analysis, focusing on cleaning the "Bike Buyers" dataset and developing a dynamic dashboard to visualize insights effectively.

 ![Dynamic Dashboard](Dashboard.PNG)